KonaTeam/kona-api/sections/spaces.md

 }
 ```

 Upon success, `200 OK` will be returend along with the current JSON representation of the space (See the **Get space** endpoint for more info).
-If the user does not have access to update the space, you'll receive `403 Forbidden`.
+If the user does not have access to update the space, you"ll receive `403 Forbidden`.

 Delete space